aj0strow/rails-yaml/README.md

 YAML.load(Rails.root.join('config/settings/filename.yml'))[Rails.env]
 ```

-Yikes. `Rails.yaml(:filename)` is a bit nicer.

-Copy `rails/yaml.rb` into the `config/initializers` folder.
-It wants a `config/settings` folder, but allows using the `config` folder for your yaml files.
+Yikes.

 ```ruby
 Rails.yaml(:filename)
 ```

+That's better.

+### Setup

+Copy `rails/yaml.rb` into the `config/initializers` folder.
+It wants a `config/settings` folder, but allows using the `config` folder for your yaml files.

 It wants settings by environment, but allows settings right at the root.